 Peter Has been a member of Kirrip for 6 Years and Executive Officer for the past 4 years.
 Peter is always available to community and looks forward to having a yarn with anyone who drops by Kirrip.

-COMMUNITY DEVELOPMENT OFFICER
+COMMUNITY ENGAGEMENT OFFICER

 LOCAL ABORIGINAL JUSTICE WORKER